TransUMD/ACSAuto/README.md

  Environment: Just Python 3.7

- What to do before you run it: Change the year, level, and state.
+ What to do before you run it: Change the year, level, and state in the ACSAPI.py

- How to run it: Just run it using any of your Python IDE or command prompt.
+ How to run it: Just run ACSAPI.py using any of your Python IDE or command prompt.

  What will be the output: A folder including all the ACS variables separated by their sequence number.